mlaneuville/mlaneuville.github.io/about/index.md

 title: About
 ---

-My name is Matthieu Laneuville, currently Research Scientist at the [Earth-Life Science Institute](http://elsi.jp/en/), from the [Tokyo Institute of Technology](http://www.titech.ac.jp/english/), Japan.
+My name is Matthieu Laneuville, currently Assistant Professor at the [Earth-Life Science Institute](http://elsi.jp/en/), from the [Tokyo Institute of Technology](http://www.titech.ac.jp/english/), Japan.

-I spend most of my time worrying about the evolution of our Moon, and more precisely, the origin of the anomalous KREEP region on the lunar nearside.
-I am more generally interested in the interior evolution of the terrestrial planets.
-As part of my position at [ELSI](http://elsi.jp/en/) I have started to investigate a few aspects of the Earth-Life interactions.
-I also try to get involved in planetary mission planning.
+My focus is the long term evolution of terrestrial bodies: Mercury's contraction history, the asymmetric evolution of our Moon, the deep Earth interior are example of my projects.

+Within [ELSI](http://elsi.jp/en/) I have recently started to work on global thermodynamics and chemical evolution of the Earth, specifically trying to assess the importance of the biosphere.
+This has implications for our understanding of the Earth as a system and the understanding of general planetary evolution.

 ---